adndvlp/expbuilder/README.md

 # Project Description

-**expbuilder** is an Electron-based platform for creating scientific, educational, and student experiments.
-It leverages free resources like GitHub Pages, Cloudflare Tunnels (for sharing experiments via self-hosting), and low-cost Firebase for hosting and collecting results. **Jspsych** is used as the core engine for building and managing experiments, allowing anyone to create experiments without coding, except for advanced customizations.
-Everything is integrated into a single tool to support the community.
+**expbuilder** is a desktop app, Electron-based (electronjs.org), for creating cognitive and behavioral experiments based on the Jspsych framework (jspsych.org).
+It leverages free resources like Cloudflare Tunnels (for sharing the crafted experiments via self-hosting), and GitHub Pages for hosting with a serverless API (Firebase) to send the experiment results to the user’s Dropbox and/or Google Drive.
+Jspsych requires code for building experiments, so Expbuilder provides a user interface that translates your experiment design into the code required by Jspsych.

 # Features